In the Name of the King: Critical reception

 Many critics have attacked the film's close resemblances to other fantasy films, especially the popular Lord of the Rings films.

 The film was nominated for five Razzie Awards, including Worst Picture, Worst Screenplay, Worst Supporting Actor (Burt Reynolds) and Worst Supporting Actress (Leelee Sobieski), with Uwe Boll winning Worst Director.

 Sequels

 Despite being considered a bomb, Boll filmed a sequel titled In the Name of the King 2: Two Worlds.
 Filming began on December 1, 2010, and it was released in 2011.
 The film stars Dolph Lundgren and Natassia Malthe.

 A third film, In the Name of the King 3: The Last Mission, was filmed in 2013 but not released until 2014.
 The film starred Dominic Purcell, with Boll returning to direct.

 Home media

 The DVD, released on April 15, 2008, does not include the 156-minute version.
 The Blu-ray release in December 2008 contains this edition.
+The German Blu-ray release also contains its 3D version.
 813,147 units were sold, gathering a revenue of $14,865,984, more than its box office grossing.